TheDeveloper/dev-machine-aws/README.md

 This will show you a preview of resources to set up in AWS and ask to confirm.

-Once you confirm it will provision resources in aws and setup the machine.
+Once you confirm, it will provision resources and set up the machine.

 # Run a playbook
 ```bash